KHOGLE/leaflet-challenge/README.md

 - Each point has a tooltip with the Magnitude, location, and depth.
 (10 points)
 - All data points load in the correct locations (10 points)

+### External Cited Sources for Code Building
+- TA Kyle for pointToLayer
+- Tutor Kourt for new L.LayerGroup
+- https://codepen.io/haakseth/pen/KQbjdO for building the legend